Dog PSPO and Byelaw Update

 As we have shown above, a simple illustration of these problems is ably demonstrated by this sign.

-The 'On Lead' requirement emanates from a FBC Byelaw which we believe would need to be cited (or even published) in the Gardens to mount a successful prosecution - and
+The 'On Lead' requirement emanates from a FBC Byelaw which we believe would need to be cited (or even published) in the Gardens to mount a successful prosecution - and it is not.

 We say this because Fylde's actual "dogs on leads" Byelaw that is specific to Ashton Gardens includes the following text: